MKrabs/Blog/docs/ASE_is_fun/structure.md

 # [...]
 ```

+All the methods defined here are meant to be used, which is the reason for the `NotImplementedError` exception being
+present at the end of each method.
+These are only a few of the methods defined in the `IPostRepository`.

 ### Part 2 - Infrastructure.Repository

+The infrastructure repository is responsible for implementing the behavior defined in the interface, making it the
+lowest layer of the system that interacts with the `post` entity.
+This approach ensures that the repository closely
-We are now implementing the interface that was previously defined.
-The infrastructure layer's repository is
+follows the business logic of the project.
+The infrastructure layer's repository is the lowest layer of code that should
-the lowest layer of code that should interact with the post entity.
-Essentially, it connects the database to the
+interact with the `post` entity.
+Essentially, it connects the database to the application logic, via Django's ORM
-application logic, via Django's ORM (see: `Post.objects.`).
+(see: `Post.objects.`).

-The `PostRepository` class defines methods that will allow the application to perform various operations on post
+Simply said: Our `PostRepository` class defines methods that will allow the application to perform various operations on
-entities, such as creating new posts, updating existing posts, or retrieving posts based on certain criteria.
+`post` entities, such as creating new posts, updating existing posts, or retrieving posts based on certain criteria.

-The `create` method is a signal receiver that is triggered whenever a new post is saved to the database.
-It checks if
-the post was just created or if it already existed.
-If it already existed, it returns `None`.
-Otherwise, it creates a
-new post object with the relevant attributes from the original post and returns it.

-The `get_all_from_user` method retrieves all posts created by a specific user.
-It does this by filtering the `Post`
-objects by the user ID.
-If an `order_by` argument is provided, the resulting query set will be ordered accordingly.
-Otherwise, the posts will be returned in the order they were retrieved from the database.

-The `LikeRepository` is a class that is meant to be used solely inside the `PostRepository` class.
-It is used to
-provide higher-level access to other related entities; in this particular case, it is used to provide access to
-the `Like` entity.
-The `LikeRepository` is a part of the infrastructure layer, which means that it provides an
-implementation for a specific interface and interacts with the data storage system directly.
-This allows
-the `PostRepository` to perform more complex operations with the `Like` entity, without having to worry about the
-low-level details of how the data is stored and retrieved.

-Overall, the `PostRepository` class provides an implementation of the `IPostRepository` interface, allowing the
-application to interact with `post` entities in a standardized way.
-By separating the implementation details of the
-repository from the rest of the application logic, we can ensure that the code is easier to maintain and modify in the
-future.

 ```python
 # infrastructure/repositories/profile_repository.py